fluttercommunity/flutter_downloader/README.md

 </provider>
 ```

-**Note:**
+**Notes**

 - You have to save your downloaded files in external storage (where the other
   applications have permission to read your files)
-- The downloaded files are only able to be opened if your device has at least an
+- The downloaded files are only able to be opened if your device has at least
-  application that can read these file types (mp3, pdf, etc)
+  one application that can read these file types (mp3, pdf, etc.)

-### Optional configuration:

-- **Configure maximum number of concurrent tasks:** the plugin depends on
+### Configure maximum number of concurrent download tasks

-  `WorkManager` library and `WorkManager` depends on the number of available
+The plugin depends on `WorkManager` library and `WorkManager` depends on the
-  processor to configure the maximum number of tasks running at a moment.
-You
+number of available processor to configure the maximum number of tasks running
-  can setup a fixed number for this configuration by adding following codes to
+at a moment.
+You can setup a fixed number for this configuration by adding the
-  your `AndroidManifest.xml`:
+following code to your `AndroidManifest.xml`:

 ```xml
 <!-- Begin FlutterDownloader customization -->